Laurie Cardoza-Moore

 Laurie Cardoza-Moore (born February 20, 1962) is an American activist, film producer and evangelical leader who hosts the television program Focus On Israel on NRB TV.

 She became known in 2010 for campaigning against the Islamic Center of Murfreesboro, which led some to describe her as anti-Muslim.
 She is also known for campaigning for anti-BDS laws and against controversial school textbooks.
 As Special Envoy to the United Nations, she states to focus on human rights abuses against Jews, Christians and Muslims.

-In 2022 she ran unsuccessfully in the Republican primary for Tennessee House of Representatives District 63 against Jake McCalmon.
+In 2022, she ran unsuccessfully in the Republican primary for Tennessee House of Representatives District 63 against Jake McCalmon.

 Early life

 Cardoza-Moore was born in Fort Lauderdale, Florida.
-She grew up as a Catholic, but later discovered that she may be descendant from Portuguese Jews who were forced to convert to Catholicism during the Inquisition.
-She received an associate degree from the University of Florida in 1981 and the KD Conservatory College of Film and Dramatic Arts in 1987.
+She grew up as a Catholic, but later became evangelical Christian and discovered that she may be descendant from Portuguese Jews who were forced to convert to Catholicism during the Inquisition.
+She received an associate degree from the University of Florida in 1981, and the KD Conservatory College of Film and Dramatic Arts in 1987.
 She later moved to Franklin, Tennessee, from where she based her activism.

 Political activism

-A Christian Zionist, Cardoza-Moore is the founder and president of Proclaiming Justice to the Nations (PJTN), which describes itself as a counter-jihad organization.
-The group states to be committed to fighting anti-Semitism, but was itself once deemed an anti-Muslim "hate group" by the Southern Poverty Law Center, although this designation was eventually removed.
+As a Christian Zionist, Cardoza-Moore is the founder and president of Proclaiming Justice to the Nations (PJTN), a counter-jihad grassroots organization committed to fighting anti-Semitism and defending Israel.
+PJTN was once deemed an anti-Muslim "hate group" by the Southern Poverty Law Center, although this designation was later removed.

 She became known for leading the campaign against the construction of the new Islamic Center of Murfreesboro in 2010, and appeared in interviews on national television such as CNN, CBN and The Daily Show arguing for "stopping the advance of radical Islam in America."
 She charged that members involved in the construction effort had ties to Islamist terrorist organizations, alleging ties with extremists in Somalia and Gaza.
 Legal actions by the PJTN against the expansion of the mosque continued until they were finally dismissed in 2014.

 She was appointed Special Envoy to the United Nations for the World Council of Independent Christian Churches in 2011, where she has focused on Middle East Affairs, Jewish and Christian relations and Human Rights and has had briefings with UN Secretary-General Ban Ki-moon.
 In this capacity she represents 44 million Christian congregants worldwide.

-In 2013 she gained nationwide attention for campaigning against a geography textbook used in her school district that asked students if a Palestinian suicide bomber who kills "several dozen Israeli teenagers in a Jerusalem restaurant" is "acting as a terrorist or as a soldier fighting a war."
+In 2013, she gained nationwide attention for campaigning against a geography textbook used in her school district that asked students if a Palestinian suicide bomber who kills "several dozen Israeli teenagers in a Jerusalem restaurant" is "acting as a terrorist or as a soldier fighting a war."
 The publisher eventually removed the line from future editions.